UCT Conference travel grants

 The purpose of the award is to allow recipients to present the results of recent research to a suitable audience at a conference or meeting of appropriately high academic standing.

-Deadline for Second Round of Applications: 22 September 2017.
+Deadline for First Round of Applications: 12 March 2018.

 The URC provides the budget for these grants.

 Eligibility and assessment criteria

 This grant is available to UCT researchers who are:

 - permanent academic staff

 - permanent professional and administrative support services (PASS) staff affiliated to academic departments